 - Premium Plan: $12 monthly

 The amount of money that creators receive depends on their plan.
 A creator who signs up for the Lite plan will receive a monthly fee of $5.
-The amount that creators receive increases by $8 per month as they move up to the Pro plan.
+The amount creators receive increases by $8 per month as they move up to the Pro plan.
 Finally, creators who choose the Premium plan will receive a monthly fee of $12.

 You also like: How Does TikTok Make Money?

-Patreon’s donation model is pretty simple.
+Patreon’s donation model is simple.
 Patrons can either donate a one-time or monthly amount to their favorite creators.
 Patrons can also choose to sponsor their favorite creators to help them fund their projects.

 Mastercard, Visa, American Express, and PayPal are examples of payment processing partners.
 The fees are almost certainly charged at cost, which means Patreon does not profit from them.